woocommerce/woocommerce/tests/e2e/README.md

 - `cd` to the WooCommerce plugin folder

-- `git checkout master` or checkout the branch where you need to run tests
+- `git checkout trunk` or checkout the branch where you need to run tests

 - Run `nvm use`